 As the world’s largest waste importer, China received more than 7.35 million tons of plastic scraps and 28.5 million tons of mixed paper in 2016, about half of the globe’s total.
-Coming mainly from Europe, Japan, and the United States through direct or indirect trade via Hong Kong, for decades China was willing to take these products, process them, and put them back into the economy.
+Coming mainly from Europe, Japan, and the United States through direct or indirect trade via Hong Kong, for decades the products were flushed in China, a country that was willing to take these products, process them, and put them back into the economy.
 However, on January 1 of this year, that all changed as a ban of 24 types of waste imports went into effect.

 A Brief History

 Thanks to China’s manufacturing boom, unwanted trash always has a purpose in China.
-Processed, and (re)used to produce various goods such as clothing, toys, decorations, as well as the packaging for these goods.
-The waste trade was a win-win.
-Exporters earned a profit by sending garbage to China rather than a local landfill, while Chinese companies got a steady supply of higher quality recyclables, which were much cheaper and easier to process compared to domestically sourced raw materials.
+Waste materials can be processed, and (re)used to produce various goods such as clothing, toys, decorations, as well as the packaging for these goods.
+The trade seems a win-win.
+Exporters earn a profit by sending garbage to China rather than a local landfill, while Chinese companies get a steady supply of higher quality recyclables, which are much cheaper and easier to process compared to domestically sourced raw materials.